status-im/nimbus-eth2/README.md

 Nimbus beacon chain is a research implementation of the beacon chain component of the upcoming Ethereum Serenity upgrade, aka eth2.
 See the main [Nimbus](https://github.com/status-im/nimbus/) project for the bigger picture.

+This is a small change to encourage rebuilding.

 ## Related

 * [status-im/nimbus](https://github.com/status-im/nimbus/): main Nimbus repository - start here to learn more about the Nimbus eco-system